chahalltek/eat-platform/docs/tables.md

 />
 ```

-5) **Add tests using the table harness.** The table harness exposes helpers for rendering `EATTable` with mock data and asserting sorting/filtering behaviors.
+5) **Add tests using the table harness.** The table harness exposes helpers for rendering `ETETable` with mock data and asserting sorting/filtering behaviors.

 - `renderTableHarness` renders a lightweight table and returns the underlying `table` plus helpers such as `expectSortedBy` and `expectFilteredRows`. 【F:src/components/table/testing/tableHarness.tsx†L55-L115】
 - Swap in custom columns or filters via the harness options to cover feature-specific logic.